 You can move caged/older rabbits into a colony, but they seldom thrive the same way colony-native bunnies will.

-Our rabbits we got from cages, but they were quite young and adaptable when we got them, so they have taken to it with fly colors.
+Our rabbits we got from cages, but they were quite young and adaptable when we got them, so they have taken to it with flying colors.

 For more information about raising meat rabbits have a look at our Ultimate Guide to Raising Meat Rabbits in Colonies Page